-Control in Cartesian Space Alternatively, control can be implemented directly in Cartesian space, as illustrated in Figure 4.2b.
+Control in Cartesian Space

+Alternatively, control can be implemented directly in Cartesian space, as illustrated in Figure 4.2b.
 Here, the controller processes Cartesian errors $\epsilon{\mathcal{X}}$ to generate forces and torques \mathcal{F} , which are then mapped to actuator forces using the transpose of the inverse Jacobian matrix (2.11).

 The plant behavior in Cartesian space, illustrated in Figure 4.3b, reveals interesting characteristics.
 Some degrees of freedom, particularly the vertical translation and rotation about the vertical axis, exhibit simpler second-order dynamics.
-A key advantage of this approach is that the control performance can be tuned individually for each direction.
+A key advantage of this approach is that the control performance

+(a) Control in the frame of the struts.
+J is used to project errors in the frame of the struts can be tuned individually for each direction.
 This is particularly valuable when performance requirements differ between degrees of freedom - for instance, when higher positioning accuracy is required vertically than horizontally, or when certain rotational degrees of freedom can tolerate larger errors than others.